-One of the things that I love about being a CI Spanish teacher in a FLES program is the flexibility of the curriculum and how dynamic the process of creating it can be.
+One of the things that I love about being a CI Spanish teacher in an elementary world language program is the flexibility of the curriculum and how dynamic the process of creating it can be.
 I see a curriculum at the elementary level as something that is constantly evolving in relation to the interests of the students, collaboration with other subjects / teachers, use of technology, and attention to current events.
 I have been lucky enough to be an active part in the creation of the Spanish curriculum at many schools where I have taught.
 With CI, I feel that I have been able to use an ever greater variety of teaching tools in my professional practice.
 This image created by Sra.
 Dentigler’s blog shows different CI strategies, and has inspired me to create a puzzle showing the ones I’ve used the most with my elementary students.

 Click on every piece of the puzzle to learn more about my “go to” CI strategies.